Date of Graduation

 I begin this report by providing statistics to substantiate what a huge public health problem teenage pregnancy is, and how essential prevention efforts are.
 Afterwards, I will describe TAPP’s response to the problem, highlighting TAPP’s mission, educational efforts, provided services, research efforts, engagements in policy and advocacy, and how TAPP measures success.

 Afterwards, I will describe my fieldwork experience and objectives.
 Here, I will highlight the theoretical foundations to better understand the problem and to inform potential interventions.
 Additionally, I will explain the types of interventions that were used in my project.
 Lastly, I will share my findings about the effectiveness of TAPP’s ability to address the public health problem of teenage pregnancy, along with which lessons learned.
 I will conclude with sharing the MPH competencies, core knowledge areas, and cross-cutting interdisciplinary values that I addressed during my fieldwork experience.
 Finally, I will reflect upon my overall fieldwork experience from both a personal and professional viewpoint.

 Chan, Winnie Y., "Fieldwork Summary Report: Reducing Repeat Teenage Pregnancy through Program Planning and Evaluation" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 48.